pavlips/pavlips.github.io/_posts/2024-12-01-GPTQ-explained.markdown

 When researching optimisation techniques for reducing the computational load and memory footprint of ML models, I found many wrong and confusing explanations of the GPTQ algorithm.
 I hope to explain it better in this blog post.

-Will be written up during university break.
+Will be written up whenever I'm not overloaded with uni work!